Killing of Naomi Irion: Kidnapping

 Around 5:00 a.m.
-(PST; UTC−08:00) on Saturday, March 12, 2022, Naomi Irion parked her vehicle in the Walmart parking lot in Fernley, Nevada.
+(PST; UTC−08:00) on Saturday, March 12, 2022, Irion parked her vehicle in the Walmart parking lot in Fernley, Nevada.
 According to her sister, she was waiting for a shuttle to take her to her job.
 She was active on social media between 5:09 and 5:23 a.m.
 At 5:24 a.m., surveillance footage showed a man approaching Irion's vehicle and entering.
 A minute later, the vehicle left the parking lot with the man driving.
-The male was wearing a gray hooded sweatshirt, "dark pants or jeans" and dark tennis shoes.
+The male was wearing a gray hooded sweatshirt, "dark pants or jeans," and dark tennis shoes.
 At the time of the disappearance, Irion was described as being with dyed black hair and green eyes.
 She was wearing a blue shirt, gray sweater, dark boots, and gray sweatpants.

 Search and discovery of body

 On March 15, three days after Irion disappeared, her four-door sedan was discovered in an industrial area near Fernley.
 Police stated they were searching for a suspect driving a "dark, newer model" Chevrolet Silverado High Country truck.
 Irion's sedan was searched and analyzed forensically.
 Law enforcement conducted many searches on the ground and by air.
 On March 28, the Federal Bureau of Investigation (FBI) announced they would be offering a reward of up to for information leading to Irion's location.
 The Bureau put Irion on their Most Wanted Kidnapping and Missing Persons list.

 On March 29, police received a tip connected to Irion's disappearance that led them to a rural site in Churchill County.
 They recovered a body, which was later confirmed to be Irion's.